Lightning-AI/pytorch-lightning/docs/source-pytorch/index.rst

       </div>
    </div>

-For custom installation use the `advanced install guide <starter/installation.html>`_.
+Mac M1/M2 users or for custom installation use the `advanced install guide <starter/installation.html>`_.

-.. note:: pip install pytorch-lightning has been deprecated and will stop being supported on June 2023.
+.. note:: **pip install pytorch-lightning** has been deprecated and will stop being supported on June 2023.
+Use **pip install lightning** instead.

 .. raw:: html